rxOred/blog/content/post/analysis/anubis/anubis.md

         [... more code]
 ```

-In the MainActivity, it declares some variables, including `banking_apps` of type `class BankingApps`. (which i reverse engineered and renamed before coming to this hehe :3).
+In the MainActivity, it declares some variables, including `banking_apps` of type `class BankingApps`. (which i reversd before coming to this hehe :3).

 onCreate method then check whether if `consts.f388o` is false (which is initially false, and defined in `Constants` class) or `Build.VERSION.SDK_INT` is less than 19.